Cabinet clears ₹24,634 crore railway expansion across four states

 The increased capacity is expected to carry an additional 78 million tonnes of freight per year.
 Officials said the upgraded routes will also improve access to several important tourist and heritage destinations, including Sanchi, the Bhimbetka rock shelters, Satpura Tiger Reserve, Hazara Falls, and Nawegaon National Park.
 In addition to passenger benefits, the routes serve as crucial corridors for transporting coal, cement, steel, food grains, and containers.

 According to government estimates, the capacity enhancement will also bring significant environmental gains.
-The projects are expected to reduce oil imports by around 28 crore litres and lower carbon emissions by nearly 139 crore kilograms, which is the equivalent of planting six crore trees.
+The projects are expected to reduce oil imports by around 28 crore litres and lower carbon emissions by nearly 139 crore kilograms, which is the equivalent of planting 60 million trees.